-Magnolia needs a Java Runtime Environment (JRE) from at least version 8.
+Magnolia needs at least a Java Runtime Environment (JRE) to run.
+Type

 On Windows you need a Java SE Development Kit (JDK).
 The Java Runtime Environment (JRE) is not enough because the Tomcat application server does not recognize it.

 JRE is for users who run Java programs on their computer.

 JDK is for developers who write Java-based applications.

 and install JDK.
 By default JDK is installed in

 Open the command prompt.